brucek/trolly/README.md

 npm install
 ```

-## Development server

-Included with Trolly is a development server, but you need to customize it yourself to get it usefull.

-Start the server with `npm run dev-server` and open port 5000.

-All customizing has to be done in the `webpack-dev-server.js` file.

-The `index.html` are located in the root.

 ## Customizing

 This boilerplate is easily customizable.
 Add your dependencies to the package.json file, and adjsut the `webpack` section inside the `karma.config.js` after your own needs.